raspberrypilearning/how-are-you/en/step_2.md

-Open the starter Scratch project either online at rpf.io/how or download the starer project at rpf.io/p/en/how-are-you
+Open the starter Scratch project either online at rpf.io/how-are-you-on.

 You should see a little yellow dot on a white background.
 We really need you to jazz things up!
 Click the green flag to run  the starter project.